ExitoLab/jenkins/README.md

 ## Introduction

-Installed jenkins running on EC2 instance
+Installed jenkins running on EC2 instance using terraform (IaC).

 ## The following softwares are running on the ec2 instance
 1. Add your public key in vars/values.tfvars on line 9